ThePrompter/obsidian/Notes/Baby - Cribsheet notes.md

 call in if you notice jaundice. feeding more can help. if hard to wake up the baby call in.

-soothing baby, swaddling, shushing, siding, swin
+soothing baby, swaddling, shushing, siding, swinging

 If bathing is hard, push it as long as possible.